The Habits that Changed My Life

 7. I (need to) exercise every day.

 Studies show that even 10 minutes of intense daily exercise (whatever gets you breathing heavily and your heart rate up) improves fitness and metabolism.
-I have let this habit lapse during the pandemic, and it shows!
+I've let this habit lapse during the pandemic, and it shows!
 I really do have less stamina and energy.
 It's a habit I want to renew.

 8. I say "I love you" to all the important people.